eakubrakova/CyberSec/README.md

 # CyberSec
-Contains some HW tasks for CyberSecurity course at Skillbox 2023
+Contains some HW tasks for CyberSecurity course 2023.